Ekagrah/Linux-Ark-Dedicated-Server/README.md

 On your gaming rig you will add the scripts as described below and will need the putty tools plink.exe and pscp.exe (puttygen.exe is good to use for generating ssh keys)

 On the server add the python rcon client and \*.sh scripts to /opt/bin.
-If you want them somewhere else edit the arkserv_dinoreset.sh, arkserv_mgmt.sh, and arkcustomstats.sh to point to the new location.
+If you want them somewhere else edit the arkserv_dinoreset.sh, arkserv_mgmt.sh, all powershell scripts and arkcustomstats.sh to point to the new location.
 Still working on logic to handle errors gracefully within script should the rcon client not be able to connect.

 Next you can customize the game experience using the Game.ini and GameUserSettings.ini found in the directory where you installed the dedicated server.
 I have generaly had to launch the server once to get all the rest of the folders auto created.
 Example of where to find those files: /opt/game/ShooterGame/Saved/Config/LinuxServer/